isabella232/advertising-cloud.en/help/dsp/introduction/ad-requirements-policy.md

 * **Pharmaceutical Ads**.
 Ads promoting prescription and over-the-counter drugs must comply with applicable federal and local laws, regulations, and guidelines.

 * **Financial Products and Services**.
-Ads that promote financial products or services to consumers, including cryptocurrency-related products or services, must comply with applicable federal and local laws, regulations, and guidelines and must disclose all applicable fees.
+Ads that promote financial products or services to consumers must comply with applicable federal and local laws, regulations, and guidelines and must disclose all applicable fees.
 Ads may not promote payday loans, loans that require repayment in full in 60 days or less from the date the loan is issued, title loans, or pawn shops.
 Ads for mortgages, car loans, student loans, and revolving lines of credit are permitted provided destination URLs prominently disclose key terms such as minimum and maximum period for repayment, annual percentage rate, and representative example of total cost of loan, including any fees.

+* **Cryptocurrency and Blockchain Services**.
+Ads that promote cryptocurrency or other blockchain related products or services must comply with applicable federal and local laws, regulations, and guidelines, and must not promote products or services related to unregistered securities offerings, non-fungible tokens, or the sale or issuance of any particular cryptographic token.
+Ads for cryptocurrency exchange platforms and wallet services are permitted provided that all applicable fees are conspicuously disclosed, and also provided that the advertised service provider is a federally-registered money service business.
+Ads for blockchain analytics service providers that support transaction monitoring and other compliance functions are permitted.

 * **Ads Related to Weight Loss**.
 Ads that promote weight loss or appetite suppressant pills and supplements are not permitted, including products that contain human chorionic gonadotropin (hCG).
 Ads may not promote unlikely or dangerous weight loss claims or present deceptive before-and-after weight loss imagery.